loilo/node-symfony-style-console/README.md

 io.progressFinish()
 ```

+A screenshot of the result is below.
 Look at this beautiful terminal.

 ![Comprehensive example output](symf-example.png)